 This is the oldest Christian cemetery in Delhi and given its historic nature there have been discussions from time to time regarding its protection and restoration.

 A detailed study was done by the British Association for Cemeteries in South Asia resulting in a pilot project which restored a handful of graves.
-Even this small project created controversy and many locals were not happy.
+But even this small project created controversy and many locals were not happy.

 Kashmiri Gate on a sunny day, showing the two main entrance arches